How to talk to your children about sensitive news topics such as wars

-SINGAPORE – Conflicts, like the latest fighting in the Middle East and Ukraine, as well as other sensitive topics such as the mass shooting in Prague have dominated the news.
+SINGAPORE – Conflicts, like the latest fighting in the Middle East and Ukraine, as well as other sensitive topics such as the recent mass shooting in Prague have dominated the news.

 Some involve political or religious issues, and information – both real and fake – is propagated widely over the Internet.